-Mark Bogen advises leading pension funds and other institutional investors on issues related to corporate fraud in domestic and international securities markets.
+Mark Bogen is Of Counsel in the New York office of Labaton Sucharow LLP.
+Mark advises leading pension funds and other institutional investors on issues related to corporate fraud in domestic and international securities markets.
 His work focuses on securities, antitrust, and consumer class action litigation, representing Taft-Hartley and public pension funds across the country.

 Among his many efforts to protect his clients’ interests and maximize shareholder value, Mark recently helped bring claims against and secure a settlement with Abbott Laboratories’ directors, whereby the company agreed to implement sweeping corporate governance reforms, including an extensive compensation clawback provision going beyond the requirements under the Dodd-Frank Act.

 Mark earned his Juris Doctor from Loyola University School of Law.
 He received his bachelor's degree from the University of Illinois.

 Mark has written weekly legal columns for the Sun-Sentinel, one of the largest daily newspapers circulated in Florida.
 He has been legal counsel to the American Association of Professional Athletes, an association of over 4,000 retired professional athletes.
 He has also served as an Assistant State Attorney and as a Special Assistant to the State Attorney’s Office in the State of Florida.

 *Admitted in Illinois and Florida.